-To characterise the site soils, G&S undertook a soil survey of the site in 1997 and again in 2005.
+To characterise the site soils, G&S undertook a soil survey in 1997 and again in 2005.
 These studies incorporated a total of 15 detailed boreholes and additional soil observations to an average depth of 0.6m.

-Soil sampling and profile description was undertaken according to the Australian Soil and Land Survey Field Handbook (McDonald et al, 1990) with the soils classified according to the Australian Soil Classification (Revised) (Isbell, 1996;2002).
-The updated soil borelogs are presented in Appendix 3 with the borehole locations shown on Drawing included as Appendix 1.
+Soil sampling and profile description was undertaken according to the Australian Soil and Land Survey Field Handbook (McDonald et al, 1990) with the soils classified according to the Australian Soil Classification (Revised) (Isbell, 1996; 2002).
+The soil borelogs are presented in Appendix 2 with the borehole locations shown on Drawing 12349.004 (Appendix 1).